B0nusduck-s-goup-projects/application-development-august-2023/README.md

 -implement backend function for joining table related to Cart and return a joined object.

-*note: functions in this branch has yet to be implement into UI element.
+*note: functions in this branch has yet to be tested or implement into UI element.